 Here are 5 business loans women entrepreneurs should know about – and bonus loans!
-Our courageous research ninjas scoured the internet for the best small business loans for women.
+Our researchers scoured the internet for the best small business loans for women.

 There are a variety of great small business loans which women can make the most of today.
 And men can use most of many of them, too!

 Business Loans Women Entrepreneurs Should Know About: 5.
 Cash Flow and Unsecured Financing